elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/7-policies-and-consent.md

 * Data Access Policy (DAP), Informed Consent Form (ICF) Machine readable
 * **Overview of Open Policies (differences and similarities across countries)**
 * …

 ---

-## Learning outcomes

-* Which standards to use to make DAP and ICF machine readable
-* ODRL standard
-* Metadata schema for DAP
-* Common Consent Elements
-* Ontologies to use here
-* How to make hte model / put standards together …

----